I. Introduction

 Discussion Points

-2. Power of GIS in Sustainable Development: GIS has revolutionized the way we visualize and analyze spatial data.
-Its applications have enhanced our understanding of regional vulnerabilities to climate change, allowing for targeted interventions that promote sustainability.
-From disaster management to resource allocation, the use of GIS tools facilitates proactive planning that aligns development goals with ecological integrity.
+Geographic Information Systems (GIS) have revolutionized spatial data visualization and analysis.
+Their applications have improved our understanding of regional vulnerabilities to climate change, facilitating targeted interventions to promote sustainability.
+From disaster management to resource allocation, GIS tools enable proactive planning that aligns developmental objectives with ecological preservation.

 Call to Action

-• Investment in Training and Capacity Building: Equip professionals and community members with the skills necessary to utilize contemporary technologies and methodologies in land management.
+Equip professionals and community members with the skills necessary to utilize contemporary technologies and methodologies in land management.
 Training programs focusing on GIS, EIA processes, and sustainable practices should be prioritized.